mataroa-blog/mataroa/README.md

 ## Billing

-One can deploy mataroa without setting up the billing functionalities.
+One can deploy mataroa without setting up billing functionalities.
 This is the default case.
 To handle payments and subscriptions this project uses [Stripe](https://stripe.com/).
 To enable Stripe and payments, one needs to have a Stripe account with a single [Product](https://stripe.com/docs/billing/prices-guide) (eg. "Mataroa Premium Plan").

-To configure add the following variables to your `.envrc` from your Stripe
+To configure, add the following variables from your Stripe account to your `.envrc`:
-account:

 ```sh
 export STRIPE_API_KEY="sk_test_XXX"